mmaxs/uvcc/doc/src/Introduction.md

                                It shows how uvcc simplifies the code.

-* \subpage doxy_page_example_cpio "cpio" - a simple program that copies its `stdin` to `stdout`. \n It shows some essential points that one comes across with when begin to develop programs using libuv and how uvcc address them.
+* \subpage doxy_page_example_cpio "cpio" - a simple program that copies its `stdin` to `stdout`. \n It shows some essential points that one comes across with when beginning to develop programs using libuv and how uvcc address them.

 * \subpage doxy_page_example_tee  "tee" - a simple program that copies its `stdin` to `stdout` and also to each file specified as a program argument. \n